josancamon19/productivity-apps-wrapper/README.md

 -------------------------|-------------------------
 ![Programming stats](screenshots/wakatime_stats.png) | ![Details](screenshots/wakatime_stats_details.png)

-## Setting up your own instance
+## Setting up your own instance 🚀

 ### Todoist setup

+- Projects named ```Goals``` and one named ```Habits``` are required for the Habits and Goals pages respectively, everything else is dynamic.

+---
 ### Notion setup

-- Generate the notion token for the integration
+- Generate the notion token for the integration and share every page needed here with the integration https://developers.notion.com/docs#step-1-create-an-integration
-- Get the Token v2 for the unofficial API as explained [here]()
+- Get the Token v2 for the unofficial API as explained https://github.com/jamalex/notion-py#quickstart

 #### You need to create a few pages:

 Duplicate everything as a [Template](https://www.notion.so/josancamon19/Copy-of-Productivity-2a42742502fe410c8e875a870cf015a9)

 #### Explanation

 1. **Day reviews** pages (as a calendar)
 2. **Projects** table with the next columns
    ![Projects columns](screenshots/todoist_tasks_columns.png)